rickspark4/Disease_Prediction/README.md

 and finally, use the Naïve Bayesian equation to calculate the (Final) posterior probability for each class.

-Note- I also attached Word file  to explain Naive Bayes with Dummy Example
+Note- I also attached Word file to explain Naive Bayes with Dummy Example where i also explained what exactly happens during Training Phase.